Even though the Golden Arches are as familiar to most of us as our own family, we've all wondered "what's it like working at McDonald's?"

-Questions touched on a number of issues, with many choosing to focus on the rumoured abuse of fast food employees by angry customers.
-Unsurprisingly, the anonymous whistleblower admitted that they had been shouted at “many, many times,” adding that, “I've been flamed at for either giving out a toy that their son or daughter disliked or giving out burgers that were supposed to have no pickles but had pickles in them.”
-Clearly, getting things wrong can have dire consequences.
+The anonymous whistleblower admitted that they had been shouted at “many, many times”.
+They went on to confirm, “I've been flamed at for either giving out a toy that their son or daughter disliked or giving out burgers that were supposed to have no pickles but had pickles in them.”